avand/avand.github.com/_posts/2011-04-28-building-an-app-to-monitor-your-app.markdown

 ## Taking a Step Back

-The first thing we at [Sqoot][5] did to monitor uptime was point [Pingdom][6] at our homepage.
+The first thing we did to monitor uptime was point [Pingdom][6] at [Sqoot][5]'s homepage.
 We would perform some trivial check and when the site went down we dealt with a deluge of errors we couldn't do anything about (e.g., `Timeout::Error`).
 Since we use [Hoptoad][7] to stay on top of application exceptions all these errors got really noisy.
 We also still didn't know which dependency had gone down.
 We just knew the site was hosed.

 We had to be able to monitor each service independently.
 So we created a `StatusesController` in the app that had an action for every service we wanted to monitor.
-The good thing was that we could now really introspect the process (like above) to make sure was OK.
-For example, we might want to know that search is running and there are a certain number of documents indexed, too.
+The good thing was that we could now really introspect the process (like above) to make sure it was OK.
+For example, we might want to know that search is running and there are a certain number of documents indexed too.
 Unfortunately, if the status of one service changed, they usually all changed (due to requests queuing up, etc.).
 So we still didn't have great insight as to what broke.

 By creating a separate application that performed the checks, we were able to get detailed insight as to what services were running (or not).
 We can use Ruby to make each check meaningful and since it lives outside our app, it reports on each service exclusively.